IN THIS PAGE

 Looking for the mobile apps?

-Printing from your mobile phone
+Printing from a mobile device

 When you invite users to your organization to print, the welcome email and setup process gets them up and running with the PaperCut Printer, and walks them through setting up their mobile device.